marcindulak/gpaw-on-aws/README.md

 It is difficult to compare the performance of the Niflheim's xeon16 nodes to the AWS instances.
 The most similar instance to Niflheim's xeon16 is the m3.2xlarge one, but it has 8 instead of 16 cores and the cpu clock of 2.5 instead of 2.6 GHz.
+The performance achieved by two m3.2xlarge instances (16 cores) is almost two times lower compared to Niflheim.
-The performance achieved by m3.2xlarge, even taking into account that the benchmark on 16 cores involves 2 AWS nodes and single Niflheim node and as such differs in network usage, is nevertheless surprisingly low compared to Niflheim.
+The primary reason for this is in the hyper-threading on AWS instances, and to a lesser extent the fact that the 16 cores benchmark involves 2 AWS nodes, and as such network communication, compared to a single Niflheim node.

 All tested AWS instances with Networking Performance "High", were measured with iperf to be ~900 Mbit/sec, with ~10% fluctuations,